jwakely/small_wg21_papers/P2728_unicode_1_transcoding.md

 ## Changes since R5

-- Simplify the complicated constraint on the compariason operator for `null_sentinel_t`.
+- Simplify the complicated constraint on the comparison operator for `null_sentinel_t`.
 - Introduce `ranges::project_view`, and inplement `charN_view`s in terms of
   that.